Create connections, create and execute basic, prepared and callable statements, process query results and control transactions using JDBC API.

 connection.commit();

-means each individual SQL statement is committed as soon as it is executed.
+autoCommit to true means each individual SQL statement is committed as soon as it is executed.
 This does not provide transactional control over multiple statements.connection.setAutoCommit(false);

 statement.executeUpdate("INSERT INTO users (id, name) VALUES (1, 'John')");